sjefsharp/az204/AZ-204 Create Azure App Service web apps.md

 For client browsers, App Service can automatically direct all unauthenticated users to ```/.auth/login/<provider>```.
 You can also present users with one or more ```/.auth/login/<provider>``` links to sign in to your app using their provider of choice.
 #### Authorization behavior
 In the Azure portal, you can configure App Service with a number of behaviors when an incoming request is not authenticated.
-- **ALlow unauthenticated requests**: This option defers authorization of unauthenticated traffic to your application code.
+- **Allow unauthenticated requests**: This option defers authorization of unauthenticated traffic to your application code.
 - **Require authentication**: This option will reject any unauthenticated traffic to your application.
 This rejection can be a redirect action to one of the configured identity providers.
 In these cases, a browser client is redirected to ```/.auth/login/<provider>``` for the provider you choose.
 If the anonymous request comes from a native mobile app, the returned response is an ```HTTP 401 Unauthorized```.
 You can also configure the rejection to be an ```HTTP 401 Unauthorized``` or ```HTTP 403 Forbidden``` for all requests.
 ### Discover App Service Networking features
 By default, apps hosted in App Service are accessible directly through the internet and can reach only internet-hosted endpoints.
-There are tow main deployment types for Azure App Service.
+There are two main deployment types for Azure App Service.
 The multitenant public service hosts App Service plans in the Free, Shared, Basic, Standard, Premium, PremiumV2, and PremiumV3 pricing SKUs.
 There is also the single-tenant App Service Environment (ASE) hosts Isolated SKU App Service plans directly on your Azure virtual network.
 #### Multitenant App Service networking features
 Azure App Service is a distributed system.
 The roles that handle incoming HTTP or HTTPS requests are called _front ends_.
 The roles that host the customer workload are called _workers_.
-All the roles in an App Service deployment exist in a multinenant nwetwork.
+All the roles in an App Service deployment exist in a multinenant network.
 Instead of connecting the networks, you need features to handle the various aspects of application communication.
 |Inbound features|Outbound features|
 |-|-|